LogtalkDotOrg/logtalk3/examples/recipes/NOTES.md

 	enumerating recipes while abstracting their representation

 - `patch_1.lgt` and `patch_2.lgt`
-	categories used to illustrate hot patching of the `proto_recipe` object
+	categories used to illustrate hot patching of the example objects